wangix3/rayhou0710.github.io/_pages/about.md

   - /about.html
 ---

-This is Ray's personal website.
+This is the front page of a website.

 A data-driven personal website
 ======